 thought-provoking questions on the spot.
 So theoretically I can have as many

-glasses of wine as I like still sound clever. ;)
+glasses of wine as I like and still sound clever. ;)

-I coordinate these events in 44 cities around the world from my home base in
+I coordinate these events in many cities around the world from my home base in

 Vancouver (I moved to Vancouver on Nov 1st).
 I book the restaurant reservations, coordinate the volunteers, manage

-the Meetup sites, create the notes, and answer emails from the 6,000+ members in
+the Meetup sites, create the notes, and answer emails from any one of our

 small fee involved